1947–1948 civil war in Mandatory Palestine: Death toll

-In December, the Jewish death toll was estimated at over 200, and, according to Alec Kirkbride, by 18 January, 333 Jews and 345 Arabs had been killed while 643 Jews and 877 Arabs had been injured.
+In December 1947, the Jewish death toll was estimated at over 200, and, according to Alec Kirkbride, by 18 January 1948, 333 Jews and 345 Arabs had been killed while 643 Jews and 877 Arabs had been injured.
 The overall death toll between December 1947 and January 1948 (including British personnel) was estimated at 1,000 people, with 2,000 injured.

 Ilan Pappé estimates that 400 Jews and 1,500 Arabs were killed by January 1948.
 Morris says that by the end of March 1948, the Yishuv had suffered about a thousand dead.
-According to Yoav Gelber, by the end of March there was a total of 2,000 dead and 4,000 wounded.
+According to Yoav Gelber, by the end of March, 2,000 were dead and 4,000 wounded.
 These figures correspond to an average of more than 100 deaths and 200 casualties per week among a population of 2,000,000.

 Intervention of foreign forces in Palestine

 Violence kept intensifying with the intervention of military units.
 Although responsible for law and order up until the end of the mandate, the British did not try to take control of the situation, being more involved in the liquidation of the administration and the evacuation of their troops.
 Furthermore, the authorities felt that they had lost enough men already in the conflict.

 The British either could not or did not want to impede the intervention of foreign forces into Palestine.
 According to a special report by the UN Special Commission on Palestine: